cIAmAShape/NGPTesting/intro-to-bash/README.md

 Bash (Bourne-Again SHell) is a command-line interpreter, shell, and scripting language used almost ubiquitously across Unix-base and many macOS systems.
 Much of the function of bash is based around managing an operating system.
 Created by Brian Fox in around 1988, BASH has since received continuous development [throughout its history](https://developer.ibm.com/tutorials/l-linux-shells/) and to the present.

 Bash is a very helpful language to learn.
 It provides a very powerful and direct way to communicate with your computer without using a GUI.
 However, its power is also a weakness: there are no "undo" buttons when moving, removing, copying, or otherwise manipulating files or data.
-It is also ***not*** a good "general purpose" language - it lacks advanced data structures, has primative error handling, and its use cases are very limited.
+It is also ***not*** a good "general purpose" language - it lacks advanced data structures, has primitive error handling, and its use cases are very limited.
 Always write bash scripts with this in mind.
-This guide will definietly not cover *everything*, as that is impossible to do in a single, small-scale excersize.
+This guide will definitely not cover *everything*, as that is impossible to do in a single, small-scale exercise.
 If you are interested further in more complicated bash topics, the greatest place to start is [the official bash documentation](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).

 It is recommended not to learn bash as your first programming "language" - rather, use it as a supplement to another language you already know.
 Bash (and sh) is a "command-line interpreter and shell" first and a "language" second.

 ## 1. The very basics: Handling and printing output

-The best place to start when learning bash is expriementing with how bash handles input and output.
+The best place to start when learning bash is experimenting with how bash handles input and output.
 Not only do you learn how to print to screen, but it gives you a taste of the *power* than bash has.
 If you go to the ***hello*** subdirectory, you will notice a simple file titled hello.sh.
 To run this, simply type
 ```
  $ sh hello.sh
 ```
 Note that the proper file extension for a bash script is *".sh"*.
-This is not strictly neccesary for the script to run, but it marks the file as a *shell script*, or a script executed by the Unix/macOS/whatever shell interpreter.
+This is not strictly necessary for the script to run, but it marks the file as a *shell script*, or a script executed by the Unix/macOS/whatever shell interpreter.
 The file extension is moreso used so that the user or reader knows the intended use of the file.
 Some programmers might even use a *".bash"* extension to be more specific.

 Once you have run the script, it should print something like this to terminal: